-When it comes to building a financial model there are many trade-offs between using Excel and financial modeling software.
+When it comes to building a financial model there are many trade-offs between using Excel and a different, specific financial modeling software.
 The debate continues to persist as to whether financial analysts should continue to use Excel or permanently migrate to some type of financial modeling software.

-Using Excel is a totally customized way of building a model from scratch and can handle any type of layout, structure, calculations, or format you want.
-It is, however, prone to errors.
+Using Excel is a totally customized way of building a model from scratch and can handle any type of layout, structure, calculation, or format you want.
+However, it is prone to errors.

 Financial modeling software offers the structure and error prevention we all want in our analysis but at the cost of not being able to accommodate attributes that are specific to a company or an asset.

 Excel is the ultimate way to understand a business

 When it comes to understanding a business and a piece of financial analysis, no type of software can ever replace Excel.
 This is because going through the meticulous steps of calculating everything about a business yourself really helps you understand it.